Half-integer

 are all half-integers.
-The name "half-integer" is perhaps misleading, as the set may be misunderstood to include numbers such as 1 (being half the integer 2).
-A name such as "integer-plus-half" may be more accurate, but even though not literally true, "half integer" is the conventional term.
+The name "half-integer" is perhaps misleading, as each integer $n$ is itself half of the integer $2n$.
+A name such as "integer-plus-half" may be more accurate, but while not literally true, "half integer" is the conventional term.
 Half-integers occur frequently enough in mathematics and in quantum mechanics that a distinct term is convenient.

 Note that halving an integer does not always produce a half-integer; this is only true for odd integers.
 For this reason, half-integers are also sometimes called half-odd-integers.
 Half-integers are a subset of the dyadic rationals (numbers produced by dividing an integer by a power of two).